Nanosubmarine: Navigation

 Navigation is one of the most difficult aspects to develop in nanosubmarines.
 The goal is to be able to travel throughout the bloodstream without getting stuck in even the smallest of capillaries.
-However, this is difficult because the smallest capillaries are 2 μm across (2.0 x 10^{−6}m); blood cells are about 7μm but they are easily pliable and can squeeze through the capillaries.
+However, this is difficult because the smallest capillaries are 2 μm across (2.0 × 10^{−6}m); blood cells are about 7μm but they are easily pliable and can squeeze through the capillaries.
 Another challenge with navigation is the fact that physics restricts the amount of propulsion such a small device can output.
 The blood flow is simply too strong for any device even compete with the flow, therefore the nanosubmarine would have to be carried by the blood.

 One form of propulsion nanosubmarines could use is electrochemical.
 One example of a motor is a nanorod which is platinum on one side and gold on the other.
 When submerged in hydrogen peroxide the platinum oxidizes the H_{2}O_{2} into 2H^{+} and O_{2}.
 This process occurs because platinum takes two electrons from the molecule.
 On the other side of the rod, the gold reduces hydrogen peroxide into water, in doing so an electron is pulled from the gold.
 This causes a steady electron flow from the platinum side of the rod towards the gold side.
 Since the rod is so small, Newton's third law of physics applies.
 For any action there is a reaction, when the electrons are pulled across the surface of the rod, so too is the rod pulled in the opposite direction.